MaxSmile/Vasilkoff.com/README.md

 1. From the main page, you can click on the Price button to open the AI chat which suggests to make an estimation of the project and calculate the price, then we can sign an agreement, start the order and make prepaiments.
 2. Add smrtAI widget.
 3. Improve visuals of Portfolio: especially BellaChess and Calculator lock
-4. Add smrtAI to the portfolio
+4. Add smartAIChats.com and smrtAI.top to the portfolio
 5. Make a simialr page to https://lookmy.info/index.php?id=15862&show=58935
 6. Add more pages like lookmy.info
 7. Let's make http://preview.codecanyon.net/item/manager-resume-app/full_screen_preview/46341465?_ga=2.41351974.569631678.1688384657-633491467.1643048083 from https://codecanyon.net/item/manager-resume-app/46341465